 Flax Farm ground linseed

 Ground linseed is kind to the digestion, it is gluten-free and unrelated to wheat and other grains.
 Ground linseed is a rich source of omega-3, insoluble and soluble fibre which are important nutrients for a healthy, comfortable digestion.
 Flax Farm Ground linseed is a great ingredient for gluten-free cookery and baking.
+Try it as an alternative for making quick breads.

 First off, Flax Farm’s Linseed Flaxjacks are super yummy and they just happen to be very digestion-friendly.
 All our Flaxjacks are made with natural ingredients, ground linseed so rich in omega-3 and tummy-friendly fibre they are also wheat-free and gluten-free.
 We even have a completely oat-free bar which is ideal when you want to be cereal-free.
 Lots of people find a Flaxjack a day is just what their digestion needs.
 See our full range of more than twenty varieties of Flaxkjacks, including dairy-free and sugar-free options.